 - 4. Configure how to combine records into SQL queries.
-For more information about how you can combine records, see Choose How to Output Data, on page 356. - To output data in single record mode, set Mode=SingleRecord. - To output data in time mode, set Mode=Time and use the OutputInterval parameter to specify the amount of video content represented by each document. - To output data in event mode, set Mode=Event and use the EventTrack parameter to specify the event track. - To output data in bounded event mode, set Mode=BoundedEvent and use the EventTrack parameter to specify the event track. - To output data in at-end mode, set Mode=AtEnd. - To output data in page mode, set Mode=Page. - 5.
+For more information about how you can combine records, see Choose How to Output Data, on page 359. - To output data in single record mode, set Mode=SingleRecord. - To output data in time mode, set Mode=Time and use the OutputInterval parameter to specify the amount of video content represented by each document. - To output data in event mode, set Mode=Event and use the EventTrack parameter to specify the event track.
+The event track must also be an input track, so include it in the list of tracks specified by the Input parameter. - To output data in bounded event mode, set Mode=Bounded and use the EventTrack parameter to specify the event track.
+The event track must also be an input track, so include it in the list of tracks specified by the Input parameter. - To output data in at-end mode, set Mode=AtEnd. - To output data in page mode, set Mode=Page. - 5.
 Save and close the configuration file.
 Micro Focus recommends that you save your configuration files in the location specified by the ConfigDirectory parameter.